lokkju/mls-index/README.md

 - `realtor_count_by_association`: The number of member realtors
 - `associations`: A list of associations that are part of the MLS system
 - `zipcode_coverage`: A list of zip codes that are covered by the MLS system

-## Data Products
-The above individual JSON files are combined into the following data products:
-- `mls_data.jsonl`: A JSONL file containing all the data in jsonlines format
-- `mls_data.gpkg`: A GeoPackage file containing all the data in GeoPackage format, with the geometry column being set to a polygon generated from the zipcodes in the zipcode coverage list
-- `mls_data.png`: A PNG plot of polygons in the GeoPackage file

-These data products are released as GitHub releases.

 ## Tooling
 The Justfile contains a number of commands to help with the creating the data products: